Lucia Demetrius: Works

 Her writing debut came in 1933, with articles and literary fragments in Rampa and Adevărul literar și artistic.
 She submitted work for Vremea and for left-wing publications such as Cuvântul liber, and reviewed plays for Rampa and Evenimentul.
 Her first novel was the 1936 Tinerețe.
 Published with help and encouragement from Camil Petrescu, it was favorably reviewed by Eugen Lovinescu but received a decidedly negative note from George Călinescu.
 This was followed by Marea fugă (1938), Primăvara pe Târnave (vol. I-II, 1960–1963) and Lumea începe cu mine (1968).
 Her first play, Turneu în provincie, appeared in 1946.
 She would become among the most prolific Romanian playwrights of her day, with Cumpăna (1949), Vadul nou (1951), Premiera (1952), Oameni de azi (1952), Trei generații (1956) and Vlaicu și feciorii lui (1959), among others, as well as a large number of one-act works.

 A leading practitioner of socialist realism, she was much appreciated by the communist regime.
 Her short story collections include Destine (1939), Album de familie (1945), Oglinda (1957), Nunta Ilonei (1960), Făgăduielile (1964), La ora ceaiului (1970), Întoarcerea la miracol (1974), Te iubesc, viață (1984) and Plimbare în parcul liniștit (1987); she also authored the 1971 volume of travel notes Acuarele.
 Authors whom she translated include William Shakespeare, Charles Perrault, Gustave Flaubert, Victor Hugo, Honoré de Balzac, Alexandre Dumas, Ivan Turgenev, Guy de Maupassant, Konstantin Stanislavski, Marcel Achard, Vitaly Bianki, Ivan Bunin, Julien Green and Louis Bromfield.
 She won the Femina prize in 1936 and the State Prize in 1951.
+In 1971, she was awarded the Order of Cultural Merit, 2nd class.
 Her memoirs, which she wrote intermittently between 1975 and 1991, cover over 500 pages, and appeared in 2005.